 e.g. If a close friend or relative is dying, or your wife is having a baby, would you refuse to go over the speed limit to get them to a hospital?
 If someone was trapped in a burning car would you refuse to break the window or pry open the door because vandalism is a criminal offense?

 7. Perhaps you might think of other nonsensical ways to abstain from blood like don't touch it, don't look at it, don't smell it, don't think about it, don't write about it, don't dream about it, ... etc. ...
 Have fun with it if you want, but there is only way that makes sense.
 Which one is it?

 What is the only logical interpretation of what the Bible means when it says 'abstain from blood'?

 8. 'Abstain from blood' doesn't refer to blood transfusions because when the Bible was written they hadn't been invented yet.
 There was no way to put blood back into someone who lost it.

 9. The Bible says to abstain from these foods.
 Food sacrificed to idols, from blood, and 'the meat of strangled animals' [Acts 15:29].

 10. Why would any Christian religion teach that obeying rules is more important than life?
 Why would they teach that obedience to rules at all costs is the path to salvation?
 Why would any religion choose unlikely interpretations of the Bible that could mean death for their members, when healthy, more loving interpretations of the Bible are available?

 Satan competes with God for obedience and devotion.
-So does JW.ORG.
+So does the organization.
 Why is that?
 If you're a JW, you know that Jehovah is a jealous God.
 Respect for Elders, the GB, and all people is the way of God, but bowing down and obeying their rules as if they have the authority of God, is condemned in the Bible.
-Matthew 4:1-11; 2 Corinthians 11:13-15; 1 Peter 5:8; Matthew 7:15 [WT quotes about obedience]
+Matthew 4:1-11; 2 Corinthians 11:13-15; 1 Peter 5:8; Matthew 7:15 [Watchtower Society requires obedience]